oxidane/tmuxomatic/README.md

 	1111111111111111111111111bbbbllllnnnn
 	1111111111111111111111111bbbbllllnnnn

 That's it.
-Our windowgram is ready for use.
+Our windowgram is ready to use.

 Either type `done` and flex will open this session file in tmux, or type `exit` and add some directions to the session file.
 The directions specify run commands, home directories, and focus state.
 For more information on directions, see the example session at the start of this readme.